weeeBox/mobile-system-design/README.md

 You _can influence_ the outcome but you _can't control_ it.
 Don't let minor setbacks determine your self-worth.
 ## Additional Information
 _TBD_
+## Consider "starring" the repository to help other people discover the guide!
+Thank you!